cerebral/cerebral/docs/docs/docs/tutorial/render_state.md

 )
 ```

-Cause it just looks nicer.
+Writing out the arguments on multiple lines and with indentation just makes it read better.
 It is also very nice to read the dependencies of your component first and then what the component does with those dependencies.

 ## Challenge